mli/new-docs/python/guide/module/gluon/init.md

 x = nd.random.uniform(shape=(2, 20))
 net(x)

-# Check whether the parameters are the same
+# Check whether the parameters are the same.
 print(net[1].weight.data()[0] == net[2].weight.data()[0])
 net[1].weight.data()[0,0] = 100
-# And make sure that they're actually the same object rather than just having the same value.
+# And make sure that they're actually the same object rather than just having
+# the same value.
 print(net[1].weight.data()[0] == net[2].weight.data()[0])
 ```

-The above exampe shows that the parameters of the second and third layer are
+The above example shows that the parameters of the second and third layer are
 tied.
 They are identical rather than just being equal.
 That is, by changing one
 of the parameters the other one changes, too.
 What happens to the gradients is
 quite ingenious.
 Since the model parameters contain gradients, the gradients of
-the second hidden layer and the third hidden layer are accumulated in the
+the second hidden layer and the third hidden layer are accumulated in
-`shared.params.grad( )` during backpropagation.
+`shared.params.grad()` during backpropagation.